 In and out

 2007 - Centre-half Mikel San José signed from Athletic de Bilbao, while keeper Péter Gulácsi arrived on loan from MTK Hungária.
-The young Hungarian has so far made it into our match-day squad 34 times, while San José did the same at Stamford Bridge in the League in February 2008, although he left for Athletic de Bilbao in May 2010.
+The young Hungarian made it into our match-day squad 51 times before moving to Red Bull Salzburg for free in June 2013, while San José did the same at Stamford Bridge in the League in February 2008, although he left for Athletic de Bilbao in May 2010.

 2005 - It was a busy day at Melwood, with one arrival and two players departing on loan.
 Austrian midfielder Besian Idrizaj signed from Linzer ASK for £190,000, while Robbie Foy moved to Wrexham and John Welsh signed for Hull City.
 Welsh struck twice in 23 games before signing permanently for the Tigers in January 2006 in a swap deal for winger Paul Anderson.
 Foy nabbed three goals in twenty games while at the Racecourse Ground.
 On the same day, ex-reds loanee keeper Paul Jones joined Millwall on loan from Wolverhampton Wanderers.
 He played four times for the struggling South London outfit.